PostHog/handbook/docs/handbook/strategy.md

 We could also use more firepower to deliver features faster, though we should be careful with hiring more generalists early on.
 We could end up needing too much co-ordination.
 The priority should be a devops/backend scaling generalist.

 ### The plan:
-* 2020 Q2: Hire 1 devops-generalist, total of 4 engineers (including Tim)
+* 2020 Q2: Hire 1 devops-generalist, total of 4 engineers (including Tim, so not full engineer)
 * 2020 Q3: Hire 1 engineer, total 5 engineers
 * 2020 Q4: Hire 1 engineer, one designer, total 6 engineers 1 designer
 * 2021 Q1: Hire 1 engineer, total 7 engineers 1 designer